RocqJones/AWS-Machine-Learning-Foundation/README.md

 * Transform the series of piano rolls back into a common music format (MIDI), assigning an instrument for each track.

 #### Why Do We Need to Prepare Data?
 Data often comes from many places (like a website, IoT sensors, a hard drive, or physical paper) and it’s usually not clean or in the same format.
 Before you can better understand your data, you need to make sure it’s in the right format to be analyzed.
-Thankfully, there are library packages that can help!
-One such library is called NumPy, which was imported into our notebook.
+Thankfully, there are library packages that can help like "NumPy", which can be imported into a notebook.

 TAKES:
 * **[Tensorflow Framework](https://www.tensorflow.org/)**